nlpxucan/WizardLM/README.md

 - 🔥 We released **7B** version of **WizardLM** trained with **70k** evolved instructions.
 Checkout the [paper](https://arxiv.org/abs/2304.12244) and [demo1](https://6f8173a3550ed441ab.gradio.live) , [demo2](https://261f01fdd31bfe1ca0.gradio.live/)
 - &#x1F4E3; We are looking for highly motivated students to join us as interns to create more intelligent AI together.
 Please contact caxu@microsoft.com

-Although **on our complexity-balanced test set, WizardLM-7B outperforms ChatGPT in the high-complexity instructions**, it still lags behind ChatGPT on the entire test set, and we also consider WizardLM to still be in a **baby state**.
+Although on our **complexity-balanced test set**, **WizardLM-7B has more cases that are preferred by human labelers than ChatGPT** in the high-complexity instructions (difficulty level >= 8), it still lags behind ChatGPT on the entire test set, and we also consider WizardLM to still be in a **baby state**.
 This repository will **continue to improve WizardLM**, train on larger scales, add more training data, and innovate more advanced large-model training methods.

 <b>Note for demo usage:</b> Demo 1-4 are all WizardLM-7B.
 Please use them as evenly as possible to prevent one of them from being too heavy and responding slowly.
 We only recommend using **English** to experience our model.
 Support for other languages will be introduced in the future.
 The demo currently only supports **single-turn** conversation.